amandaghassaei/tellurion-orrery/gear-calculations/README.md

 <img alt="moon nodex gear train" src="../docs/geartrain-moonnodes.png" width="500px">

-I wanted to drive one of the remaining gear trains (either the moon's perigee or nodes) from a single stage off the fourth axle in my five axle setup, so I calculated optimal single stage trains for driving either the perigee or the nodes and printed this as a single tsv (pasted [here](https://docs.google.com/spreadsheets/d/1HO8HQtnuJBg7-cl2iLWuv1kIT8sFUn2m3BNM2MRiHnA/edit#gid=189566112) - `Gear Ratios (Moon Orbit)` tab, you have to scroll way to the right to see the perigee and nodes calculations).
-I found a few good options for a single stage to drive the nodes (highlighted in blue and magenta), and another for a single stage to drive the perigee (highlighted in orange).
+I wanted to drive one of the remaining gear trains (either the moon's perigee or nodes) from a single stage off the fourth axle in my five axle setup, so I calculated optimal single stage trains for driving either the perigee or the nodes and printed this as a single tsv (pasted [here](https://docs.google.com/spreadsheets/d/1HO8HQtnuJBg7-cl2iLWuv1kIT8sFUn2m3BNM2MRiHnA/edit#gid=189566112) – `Gear Ratios (Moon Orbit)` tab, you have to scroll way to the right to see the perigee and nodes calculations).
+I found a few good options for a single stage to drive the nodes (highlighted in blue and magenta ended up using these), and another for a single stage to drive the perigee (highlighted in orange).

 ### Moon Perigee